The history of methamphetamine as a weight-loss tool

 Statistics Around Meth

-Around 964,000 people, or .4% of the total US population, had a meth abuse disorder.
-Their disability was identifiable because they had major dysfunctions with their health, ability to maintain responsibilities and had lost important relationships.
+Around 964,000 people, or .4% of the US, had a meth abuse disorder.
+Their disability was identifiable because they had major dysfunctions with their health, and ability to maintain responsibilities and had lost important relationships.

 Meth and Weight Loss

 Wondering “Why does meth make you skinny” shouldn’t inform your drug use.
 Meth depletes your ability to provide your body with proper nutrients, creating unhealthy weight loss.

 Sometimes, meth is prevalent in social scenes, and other users spiraling into addiction will discuss the benefits of their meth weight loss.
 Don’t fall victim to this.

 Other users will try and fool you as they are cycling into abuse.
 Social scenes centered on meth abuse foster excuses to keep using a very dangerous drug.